Real estate deal analysis has often meant spreadsheets, manual data entry, and hoping nothing slips through the cracks.

-Real estate deal analysis has traditionally meant spreadsheets, manual data entry, and hoping nothing slips through the cracks before closing.
-For acquisition teams reviewing hundreds of units under tight timelines, that approach creates real exposure, missed revenue, undisclosed concessions, and resident risk factors that surface only after the wire transfer clears.
+For acquisition teams reviewing hundreds of unit on tight deadlines, that approach creates real risk.
+It can lead to missed revenue and undisclosed concessions.
+Resident risk factors may surface only after the wire transfer clears.

 AI deal analyzers typically deliver three core capabilities: